absinthe0223/guide/Employment-Policies/supplemental-policies-for-remote-employees-and-contractors.md

 ### If you miss a deliverable, even if you don't bill for the time, you acknowledge there is STILL a cost to the company.

-When you have a task, commited on a particular date, and you do not deliver, it affects everyone related to your work--not just you.
+When you have a task, committed on a particular date, and you do not deliver, it affects everyone related to your work--not just you.
 There are other substantial expenses that are incurred, promises made to clients/customers and other third parties based on your efforts, and frankly the promise made (by your deliverable commitment) made to other members of your team.

 When you do not deliver, you cause us to lose calendar time.
 This causes the company to be less productive, and our costs and expenses to rise.

-It is your reponsibility to inform your manager and other stakeholders when you will miss a deliverable as soon as is humanly possible.
+It is your responsibility to inform your manager and other stakeholders when you will miss a deliverable as soon as is humanly possible.
 In that notification, you must provide a revised estimate of the delivery date.

 Not doing this lets down the team, costs the company money, and is grounds for termination if not done.